 We’ll get directly down to business with our reviews.
 After presenting 5 of the best choices on the market for your home and garden, we’ll walk you through how to focus on getting the most appropriate tool for your needs.

 First up in our best bookcase reviews, we’ve got a striking modernist cube arrangement from Kings Brand Furniture.
-For a design-driven bookcase, this comes in at an extremely keen price point.
+This comes in at an extremely keen price point for a design-driven bookcase.

 - Open design lets you see what you need at a glance

 - Commanding enough for a stark, modernist room while also capable of slotting into a more traditional room

 - 43 x 11 x 62 inches, giving you ample storage space in the living room